-For most seniors, the prospect of long-term care in a nursing home is, to say the least, unpleasant.
-Seniors worry that the cost of long-term care will deplete their estates.
-The cost of nursing home care in Massachusetts, which typically ranges from \$100,000 to \$190,000 per year (the daily rate is often over \$375), only serves to compound these fears.

-The premiums to purchase long-term care insurance to pay for the cost of long-term care are frequently beyond the means of middle-income seniors, or long-term care insurance may not even be available to some seniors due to pre-existing medical conditions.
-Additionally, there are emerging financial concerns in the long-term care insurance industry.
+For most older adults, the prospect of long-term care in a nursing home is, to say the least, unpleasant.
+Older adults worry that the cost of long-term care will deplete their estates.
+The cost of nursing home care in Massachusetts, which typically ranges from \$140,000 to \$190,000 per year (the daily rate is often over \$400), only serves to compound these fears.
+The premiums to purchase long-term care insurance to pay for the cost of long-term care are frequently beyond the means of middle-income seniors, or long-term care insurance may not even be available to some older adults due to pre-existing medical conditions.
 See Chapter 6.

-Many seniors receive assistance from the federal Medicare program to help pay for medical expenses and the cost of prescription drugs.
+Many older adults receive assistance from the federal Medicare program to help pay for medical expenses and the cost of prescription drugs.
 Generally, Medicare may pay for a portion of long-term skilled nursing services but not for non-skilled (custodial) care (see Chapter 5 for further information).
 Medicaid (known as MassHealth in Massachusetts), on the other hand, is a joint federal-state program that pays for nursing home care for individuals who meet certain financial eligibility and clinical rules.1 The term "MassHealth" will be used throughout this chapter.

-A growing percentage of seniors are seeking alternatives to nursing homes, including remaining at home with caregivers or moving to independent living communities, continuing care retirement communities, or assisted living facilities.
+A growing percentage of older adults are seeking alternatives to nursing homes, including remaining at home with caregivers or moving to independent living communities, continuing care retirement communities, or assisted living facilities.
 Options to help finance long-term care outside of nursing homes are addressed in Chapter 4.